John "Grizzly" Adams

-John Boyden Adams (also known as James Capen Adams and Grizzly Adams) (October 22, 1812 – October 25, 1860) was a famous California mountain man and trainer of grizzly bears and other wild animals he captured for menageries, zoological gardens and circuses.
+John Adams (also known as James Capen Adams and Grizzly Adams) (October 22, 1812 – October 25, 1860) was a famous California mountain man and trainer of grizzly bears and other wild animals he captured for menageries, zoological gardens and circuses.

 Early years

 Grizzly Adams was born John Boyden Adams to Eleazar Adams and Sybil Capen on October 22, 1812.
 His parents were of English ancestry.
 Born and raised in Medway, Massachusetts, a suburb of Boston, he received little to no education.
 Adams began as an apprentice in the footwear manufacturing industry at age fourteen.
-At age twenty-one, he left that occupation, seeking to satisfy his true love - the outdoors and nature.
+At age twenty-one, he left that occupation, seeking to satisfy his true love – the outdoors and nature.
 He signed on with a company of showmen as a zoological collector.
-John hunted and captured live wild animals in the wildest parts of Maine, Vermont and New Hampshire, where he honed his woodsman, survival, and marksmanship skills.
-However, Adams told Hittell, his hunting and trapping career ended abruptly when he received severe back and spine injuries from a Bengal tiger he was attempting to train for his employers.
+John hunted and captured live wild animals in the wildest parts of Maine, Vermont, and New Hampshire, where he honed his woodsman, survival, and marksmanship skills.
+However, Adams told writer and historian Theodore H. Hittell, his early hunting and trapping career ended abruptly when he received severe back and spine injuries from a Bengal tiger he was attempting to train for his employers.
 Not wanting to become a burden on his family, after a year of recuperating he returned to his cobbler's bench in Boston, Massachusetts.
 In 1836, John married Cylena Drury and they had three children: Arabella, Arathusa, and Seymour.